OpenHFT/Chronicle-Queue/README.md

 ### Off-Heap Data Structures

-An Exceprt provide all the low-level primitive to read/store data to Chronicle-Queue but it is often convenient and faster to think about interfaces/beans and rely on OpenHFT's code generation.
+An Exceprt provides all the low-level primitives to read/store data to Chronicle-Queue but it is often convenient and faster to think about interfaces/beans and rely on OpenHFT's code generation.

 As example, we want to store some events to Chronicle-Queue so we can write an interface like that: